Punta Arenas, Chile

 Off the Beaten Track: Magdalena Penguin Reserve

 Approximately 5½ Hours

-Begin with a motorcoach drive to the ferry dock.
-It is an approximately 1½-hour ferry ride across the famous Strait of Magellan and you will be sailing the same waters as Sir Francis Drake and Charles Darwin.
+Begin with a motorcoach transfer to a city pier and board a boat to cross the famous Strait of Magellan.
+You will be plying the very same waters as Sir Francis Drake and Charles Darwin.

 Upon arrival at Magdalena Island, declared a Natural Monument in 1982, you will see one of the largest penguin colonies in southern Chile, and get acquainted with the unspoiled habitat of penguins, cormorants and many other birds.
 A substantial colony of Magellan penguins nests and breeds here.
 These penguins return every year to this spot between October and March to lay eggs and raise their young.
 They bury their eggs in the sandy burrows and under shrubs; at this time of year most of the chicks will have hatched.
 The animals are naturally curious and untamed; if approached too quickly they will scamper into their burrows or try to reach the water.

 After ample time to observe the birds it is time for the invigorating walk back to the ferry and the navigation back to Punta Arenas, where your coach will be waiting to take you back to the pier.
 You will have about one hour on the island to observe the curious and entertaining penguins before returning to Punta Arenas.